castroian/castroian.github.io/index.md

 ---
 ## My background

+Being born and raised in the Bay Area, I'm interested in building
 1. Accessibility in data and computer science education
 1. Information policy (First and Fourth Amendment) asdf